urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 ```

 In most of the arms, you see we've been able to replace the dummy code with
-simple calls to the corresponding arms of `%default-agent`, which we set up and
+simple calls to the corresponding arms of `default-agent`, which we set up and
 aliased as `def` in the virtual arm.
 We've also replaced the old `..on-init`
 with our alias `this` in the `on-init` arm as an example - it makes things a bit
 simpler.